JieunKwon/JavaEE-servlet-Jsp-MySQL-Bootstrap-/README.md

           Implementation

-- GUI is displayed with the JSP pages with CSS and Bootstrap.
+- GUI is displayed with the JSP pages with CSS and Bootstrap3.

 - All business logic and data processing are done in Servlets and JavaBeans.